-All dogs demand attention, care, and love and so the Cockapoo isn’t any different either.
-These pups have very specific grooming needs that should be met regularly if you want a happy and good-looking dog.
+All dogs demand attention, care and love and the Cockapoo isn’t any different either.
+This dog has very specific grooming needs that should be met regularly if you want a happy and good-looking dog.

-If you are wondering what to feed these teddies, we have got you covered.
+If you are wondering what to feed these Teddies, we have got you covered.
 Cockapoos have several food allergies which is why it is best to give them dog food recommended for small breeds.
 You can also give them protein-rich foods like Salmon but in small portions because these pups have very sensitive stomachs.

-As with all hybrids, the Cockapoo is prone to several health complications due to which they only an average life span of 10 to 11 years.
+As with all hybrids, the Cockapoo is prone to several health complications due to which they only have an average life span of 10 to 11 years.

 Cockapoos are also sensitive to ear infections as their floppy ears trap dirt and moisture so it is recommended to keep a check on their ears and make sure no foreign objects are stuck inside.

 Liver diseases are another leading health concern in these pups so if you do get this Cockapoo don’t forget to frequently consult a vet on its health.